thegworld/gtx-browser/docs/security/security-labels.md

 However, it is really helpful if you comment upon any unusual stability or compatibility risks of merging.

-(Some Chromium teams traditionally deal with merges _before_ marking bugs as Fixed.
+(Some GTx Browser teams traditionally deal with merges _before_ marking bugs as Fixed.
 Please don't do that for security bugs.)

 Please take the opportunity to consider whether there are any variants